 Overseen by Claudia Schmuckli, the Museums’ contemporary art program launched in 2016 to present the work of living artists in dialogue with the Museums’ unique buildings and permanent collections.
 In the program’s first four years, installations by Carsten Nicolai/Alva Noto, Hilary Lloyd, Leonardo Drew, DIS, Ranu Mukherjee, and Matt Mullican transformed the de Young’s Wilsey Court.
 At the Legion of Honor, Urs Fischer, Sarah Lucas, Lynn Hershman Leeson, Julian Schnabel, and Alexandre Singh each presented exhibitions in dialogue with the architecture and the collection of works by Auguste Rodin.
-The latest exhibition in the program, Uncanny Valley: Being Human in the Age of AI, is on view at the de Young museum through June 2021.
+The latest exhibition in the program, Uncanny Valley: Being Human in the Age of AI, investigated effects of the growing human dependence on artifical intelligence.

 Judy Chicago: A Retrospective is organized by the Fine Arts Museums of San Francisco.
 Lead sponsor: San Francisco Auxiliary of the Fine Arts Museums.
 Major support provided by The Andy Warhol Foundation for the Visual Arts, Art Mentor Foundation Lucerne, Jordan Schnitzer Family Foundation and The Carl and Marilynn Thoma Art Foundation.
 Significant Support provided by Dior and Ray and Dagmar Dolby Family Fund.
 Generous Support provided by Jessica Silverman, Merrill Private Wealth Management, Lorna Meyer Calas and Dennis Calas, Salon 94, and Turner Carroll Gallery.
 Additional support provided by Leslee and Roger Budge, Tad Freese and Brook Hartzell, The Richard and Peggy Greenfield Foundation, and Chandra and Michael Rudd.